callius/target-kt/README.md

 The builder class is the params class with each property wrapped in an `Option` and implements the `Buildable` interface by performing a zip operation on its properties.
 It is intended to be used to perform a partial update operation on a model.
-It also contains a convenience `only` function, which delegates to the primary constructor with each parameter defaulting to `None`.
+It also contains a convenience function, `only`, which delegates to the primary constructor with each parameter defaulting to `None`.

 ```kotlin